Blane245/musicgenerator/docs/CMG User Manual.md

 # Room Level Functions
 During the rendering of a generated sound composition, all of the sources from all of the active generators are pulled together to allow for the room level audio modulators of compression, equalization, and volume to be applied.
 These modulators are applied to all of the source sources as an aggregate.
 The parameters of the compressor, equalizer, and volume are part of the CMG file definition and are saved so they can be loaded later.
 The compressor, equalizer, and volume controls are located in the right hand corner of the screen.
 Their values are set by the use of sliders.
 ![alt text](./images/roommodulators.png)
+<a id="RoomVolume"></a>
+## Room Volume

+The volume slider affects the final volume of the generated sound.
+The slider has a default value of 0, indicating the no addition gain is applied.
+It ranges from +5 to -5 in steps of 1.
+Positive values increase the volume, while negative values decrease the volume.

 <a id="RoomCompressor"></a>
 ## Room Compressor